WSSR: Star 96.7

 On February 2, 2004, while playing "Welcome to the Jungle" by Guns N' Roses, the song started slowing down, until the song was cut halfway through.
 After 15 seconds of dead air and a minute of stunting with radio sounds, this led to the launch of the station's new adult contemporary format as "Star 96.7".
 The first song to air under the new branding and format was "Lucky Star" by Madonna.
 The "Star" branded adult contemporary format had previously aired on 93.5 WJTW, but the station was sold to HBC and flipped to a Spanish language format, as WVIX.
 On February 9, 2004, WLLI-FM's call sign was changed to WSSR.

 In 2008, WSSR moved its transmitting antenna from Joliet (where it was co-located on WJOL's tower) to a 350 ft tower located at 159th Street & Cedar Road in Homer Glen.
 The move solidified the stations signal coverage in the I-88 and I-355 corridor as well as the southwest suburbs.

 WSSR and NextMedia's 32 other radio stations were sold to Digity, LLC for $85 million; the transaction was consummated on February 10, 2014.
 Effective February 25, 2016, Digity, LLC and its 124 radio stations were acquired by Alpha Media for $264 million.
 Alpha Media merged with Connoisseur Media on September 4, 2025.

 Scott Childers joined WSSR in 2008 as afternoon drive host, and became program director in 2012.
 In April 2019, Childers was replaced in his weekday afternoon and evening shift by Eddie Volkman.

+The 9-6-7

+On March 20, 2026, at 10 a.m., after playing "Shivers" by Ed Sheeran, WSSR began stunting with a broad soft adult contemporary playlist, with cryptic sweepers stating the station was "on hold" and that the "wait" would end at 10 a.m. the following Monday, March 23.

+On the day promised at 6 a.m. (four hours ahead of the reported launch time), the station relaunched with an adult hits format, focusing on pop music from the 90s and 2000s with select 80s songs and recent titles, as "The 9-6-7", with the entire "Star" airstaff retained.
+The first song under the new format was "Larger than Life" by The Backstreet Boys.